uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/whats-the-big-picture.md

 In this chapter we'll look at how compression might be done, what the benefits are, and the costs associated with using compressed data that need to be considered when deciding whether or not to compress data.

-We'll start with a simple example &ndash; Run Length Encoding &ndash; which gives some insight into the benefits and the issues around compression.
+We'll start with a simple example &ndash; run length encoding &ndash; which gives some insight into the benefits and the issues around compression.

 {panel type="teacher-note"}